apache/hbase-connectors/kafka/README.md

 # Apache HBase&trade; Kafka Proxy

-Welcome to the hbase kafka proxy.
+Welcome to the HBase kafka proxy.
 The purpose of this proxy is to act as a _fake peer_.
 It receives replication events from a peer cluster and applies a set of rules (stored in a _kafka-route-rules.xml_ file) to determine if the event should be forwarded to a kafka topic.
 If the mutation matches a rule, the mutation is converted to an avro object